-Figure 62.
+Figure 58.
 Installing the system board

-Figure 63.
+Figure 59.
 Installing the system board

-Figure 64.
+Figure 60.
 Installing the system board

 - 1. Align and place the system board on its slot on the palm-rest assembly. - 2.
 Replace the two screws (M2x3) that secure the system board to the palm-rest assembly. - 3.
 Connect the sensor board-cable to the connector on the system board. - 4.
 Connect the display cable to the display cable connector (LCD1) on the system board. - 5.
 Route the display cable through the routing guides on the system board. - 6.
-Connect the speaker cable to the connector on the system board. - 7.
-Connect the touchpad cable to the touchpad cable connector (TPAD1) on the system board and close the latch to secure the cable. - 8.
-Connect the USH cable to the USH module and close the latch to secure the cable. - 9.
-Adhere the coin-cell battery on to the coin-cell battery slot on the palm-rest assembly. - 10.
-Adhere the black flap near the antenna cables and cover the sensor board-cable. - 11.
-Place the display-cable bracket over the display cable. - 12.
-Replace the two screws (M2x3) that secure the display-cable bracket to the palm-rest assembly. - 13.
-Place the Type-C bracket on its slot on the palm-rest assembly. - 14.
+Connect the touchpad cable to the touchpad cable connector (TPAD1) on the system board and close the latch to secure the cable. - 7.
+Connect the USH cable to the USH module and close the latch to secure the cable. - 8.
+Adhere the coin-cell battery on to the coin-cell battery slot on the palm-rest assembly. - 9.
+Adhere the black flap near the antenna cables and cover the sensor board-cable. - 10.
+Place the display-cable bracket over the display cable. - 11.
+Replace the two screws (M2x3) that secure the display-cable bracket to the palm-rest assembly. - 12.
+Place the Type-C bracket on its slot on the palm-rest assembly. - 13.
 Replace the three screws (M2x4) that secure the Type-C bracket to the palm-rest assembly.

-1. Install the assembly-inner frame.
+- 1. Install the assembly-inner frame. - 2.
+Install the battery.

-- 2. Install the battery. - 3.
-Install the heat sink (discrete GPU) or heat sink (integrated GPU), as applicable. - 4.
-Install the M.2 2230 or M.2 2280 SSD in slot 2, if applicable. - 5.
+- 3. Install the heat sink (discrete GPU) or heat sink (integrated GPU), as applicable. - 4.
+Install the M.2 2230 SSD in slot 2, if applicable. - 5.
 Install the M.2 2230 or M.2 2280 SSD in slot 1, as applicable. - 6.
 Install the memory modules. - 7.
 Install the wireless card. - 8.
 Install the 4G WWAN card or 5G WWAN card, as applicable. - 9.
 Install the base cover. - 10.
 Install the SIM card. - 11.
 Follow the procedure in After working inside your computer.